bodhgaya

 The best time to travel is the winter months of December to February.
 This is when the temperature remains most pleasant.
 Other than this, you can also travel to Bodhgaya during the monsoon season, given you don’t hate getting wet.

-I also suggest you visit the monasteries early in the morning – especially the temple with Bodhi Tree – as most places get very crowded during the day.
+I also suggest you visit the monasteries early in the morning – especially the temple with the Bodhi Tree – as most places get very crowded during the day.

 Nearest airport from Bodhgaya.